shivam-2507/shivam-2507/README.md

 ---

 ### 🌟 About Me
 Hello!
-I’m Shivam, a Mechatronics Engineering student at the University of Waterloo, driven xby a passion for **hardware** and **automation solutions**.
+I’m Shivam, a Mechatronics Engineering student at the University of Waterloo, driven by a passion for **hardware** and **automation solutions**.
 I have a strong foundation in robotics, embedded systems, and control systems.
 I love leveraging technology to solve real-world challenges, especially through innovative robotic systems and automation solutions.

 ---